Continuity of Operations

 § Hamilton County COOP Template: The Hamilton County COOP Template provides you with formatting, language and a framework to create your organization’s continuity of operations plan.
 The template was designed to include best practices and concepts outlined in national guidance.
 Additionally, the template was built to streamline the planning process and highlight key components of continuity of operations that need to be addressed at the local level.
 While main language is present, the plan is meant to be a guide for the local planning team to use throughout the process of plan development.

-§ Worksheet #1 – Identifying Your Essential Functions: This document outlines the basic steps in federal guidance for how to identify your Essential Functions.
-For complete guidance on identifying essential functions please see the Continuity Guidance Circular 2.
+§ Worksheet #1 – Identifying Essential Functions: This document outlines basic steps that can be utilized to aid your organization with identifying your Essential Functions.

-§ Worksheet #2 – Conducting a Business Process Analysis: This document outlines the basic steps in federal guidance for conducting a business process analysis.
-A business process analysis is a systematic method for identifying and documenting all the elements necessary to perform each essential function.
+§ Worksheet #2 – Conducting a Business Process Analysis: This document outlines basic elements included in federal documents for conducting a business process analysis.
+A business process analysis is a systematic method for describing how an essential function is performed and identifying all the elements necessary to perform the essential function.
 Going through this process ensures the right people, equipment, capabilities, records and supplies needed to perform the essential functions during a disruption are identified.
-For complete guidance on how to conduct a business process analysis please see the Continuity Guidance Circular 2.
+More information on how to conduct a business process analysis can be found in the Federal Continuity Directive 2 which can be found on FEMA’s website (https://www.fema.gov/media-library/assets/documents/132803).

 § Hamilton County COOP Workshop Presentation: This presentation was utilized at the Hamilton County COOP Workshop on November 14, 2017.
 The Workshop gave an overview of COOP and explained how Hamilton County EMHSA can assist departments with their COOP efforts.

-Additional information and more in-depth guidance about Continuity Planning can be obtained by visiting The Continuity of Operations Page on FEMA’s Website.
+Additional information and more in-depth guidance about Continuity Planning can be obtained by visiting the Continuity Guidance Circular Page (https://www.fema.gov/continuity-guidance-circular-cgc) and the Continuity Resource Toolkit Page (https://www.fema.gov/continuity-resource-toolkit) on FEMA’s website. .